Contents

 We felt it would be helpful to highlight a few common questions students ask about Good Cause.

-Typically, when looking to see whether your performance was ‘manifestly prejudiced’ by your good cause circumstances, the Board of Examiners would be checking whether your performance in that exam or assignment is clearly worse than your usual standard.
+When looking to see whether your performance was ‘manifestly prejudiced’ by your Good Cause circumstances, the Board of Examiners would be checking whether your performance in that exam or assignment was clearly worse than your usual standard.
 If the Examiners feel that, despite your adverse circumstances, you still performed pretty much as normal, they can refuse to accept a Good Cause claim on that basis.
 This is to save you having to do unnecessary re-sits in some cases.

 What can a Good Cause Claim achieve?